The exact convex roof for GHZ-W mixtures for three qubits and beyond: General properties of optimal decompositions for real states of rank two

 \section{General properties of optimal decompositions for real states of rank two}

 For the number $n_{\rm opt}$ of pure states contained in any optimal decomposition holds ${\rm rank} [\rho] \leq n_{\rm opt} \leq ({\rm rank} [\rho])^2$~\cite{caratheodory1911variabilitatsbereich,Uhlmann98}.
-Thus, it is sufficient to look for up to $4$ such pure states that generically form three-dimensional simplices.
-We want to emphasize that more than the maximal $4$ states may be in an optimal decomposition; in this case, since every sub-partition of an optimal decomposition is itself optimal, each $4$ states out of that decomposition are optimal as well and the optimal decomposition is given by the convex polytope made out of these points.
+Thus, it is sufficient to look for up to $4$ such pure states that generically form up to three-dimensional simplices.
+We want to emphasize that more than the maximal $4$ states may be in an optimal decomposition; it is given by the convex polytope made out of these points.
 The tangle will behave linearly in these optimal polytopes.
-Since the states are composed of real elements every tangle $\tau$ has the property that $\tau(z)\equiv \tau(z^*)$ where $\ket{\psi}\propto\ket{\psi_1}+z \ket{\psi_2}$ is a representation that corresponds to a vector onto the Bloch-sphere with the parametrization\cite{osterloh2016exact} \beq z \mathrel{\widehat{=}}\vec{n}=\Matrix{c}{ x \\ y \\ z }=\Matrix{c}{ 2\sqrt{p(1-p)}\cos\phi \\ 2\sqrt{p(1-p)}\sin\phi \\ 2p-1 } \eeq where $\ket{GHZ}$ and $\ket{W}$ are the two anti-podes on the z-axis.
-Real superpositions lie in the $x$-$z$-plane.
+In this case, since every sub-partition of an optimal decomposition is itself optimal, each $4$ states out of that decomposition are optimal as well.